-The spread of the pandemic caused people to refrain from going out and significantly impacted our Group's business base at Haneda Airport. public interest, it was vital that we ensure that terminal operations were management, but also to review our business portfolio.
+The spread of the pandemic caused people to refrain from going out and to work remotely.
+This led to a decrease in air travel demand and significantly impacted our Group's business base at Haneda Airport.
+At the same time, as a corporate business group responsible for the public interest, it was vital that we ensure that terminal operations were ongoing.
+This forced us not only to implement thorough cost management, but also to review our business portfolio.

-We have reexamined each of our businesses to determine what to improve various measures, including operational efficiency, by cutting recovered steadily, and we recorded record highs in both operating mean that we are being forced to operate our businesses more world, we will continue to pursue new airport value by maintaining rebounds, based on the lessons learned from the pandemic.
+We have reexamined each of our businesses to determine what role our Group is expected to play, and have studied and endeavored to improve various measures, including operational efficiency, by cutting costs and diversifying revenue sources.
+In fiscal 2023, air travel demand recovered steadily, and we recorded record highs in both operating and ordinary profits.
+Meanwhile, rising labor and resource costs mean that we are being forced to operate our businesses more efficiently than ever.
+Even as we transition to a post-COVID world, we will continue to pursue new airport value by maintaining resilient organizational management while minimizing cost rebounds, based on the lessons learned from the pandemic.